ARKopp/fabacademy2016/week17/Readme.md

 ## What will you do?

-I want to make a low cost fablabable skateboard and bike speedometer.
+I want to make a low cost fablabable skateboard and bike speedometer and a skateboard.
+I will use the low cost mini chip Attiny and make my own pcb board and make a waterproof housing for it.

 ## Who's done what beforehand?